 For students interested in HR with an MBA degree, can opt for a joint degree program that offers graduate work leading to both a master’s and a doctoral degree.
 The University of Illinois also provides Master programs and a Ph.D. in Human resource management.

 The school offers a joint degree program in Human resources and industrial relations (MHRIR) and Business Administration (MBA), which is usually completed in two-and-one-half-years.
 The School of Labor offers a joint degree in Labor and employment relations(LER), and students are required to spend three semesters in MBA and two-semester in LER.

 The HRIR course has a multidisciplinary approach to human resources/industrial relations problems.
 Thus, the school has joint faculty appointments with the department of business administration, history, finance, economics, and psychology.

 The MBA program integrates a learning-by-doing culture where students get hands-on experience in the real world.
 There are client-based projects every semester that requires students to solve business problems and provide a valuable connection to support their career.

 Gies MBA also encourages its students to participate in National case competitions allowing MBA students to bridge the corporate and academic worlds, apply their theoretical knowledge and collaborate and take leadership roles in a competitive setting.

 Some of the major employers of Gies MBA graduates are Accenture, Adobe, Deloitte, KPMG, IBM, Wendy’s, Lenovo, and PepsiCo.

-With 3% of the MBA graduates placed in the HR function, Jones Graduate School of Business ranks number #5, for top MBA in HR list.
-The average mean base salary of an MBA in HR graduates is $87,840.
-The average class size for Rice MBA is 118, with a median GMAT score of 711.
+The average mean base salary of an MBA graduate is $124,798.
+The average class size for Rice MBA class 2024 is 160, with a median GMAT score of 702.

 MBA Curriculum with HR Core Course